FieldBoss/metascapes/README.md

 **Build a Pod**
    1. Using the pod builder tools, try previewing several combinations of metaverse location and number of nodes.
 Note: for this demo, three locations are predefined.
 A tool for user defined addresses can easily be added.
 Also, the maximum number of nodes has been set to 500.
    2. By default, the height of any pod above the surface is set to 100 ft. and the diameter is set to 200 ft.
 These parameters could be dynamic.
 A pod could               actually be just a few feet across.
    3. The pods being created are generated randomly using an algorithm that uses the location, height, and size parameters.
-Pods could also be generated from external       sources such as point cloud files or other 3d scans.
+Pods could also be generated from external       sources such as point cloud files or digital twins.

 **Tokenize a Pod**
    1. Once a pod is built and previewed, it can then be tokenized into a composite NFT on the XRP Ledger.
 Click the ‘Tokenize to XRPL’ button to start the process.
 Note: currently there is a 150 node limit in any  pod being created.
 Once a name and description are entered, the tokenization process will start.